junobuild/docs/docs/miscellaneous/controllers.md

 2. Copy the value of the "Controller" field that was printed out.

-3. Open your newly created satellite in the [console].
+3. Open your newly created satellite in the console.

 :::tip